 – Please include all of the hyperlinks from the original article.

-– Our videos are also free to use, but again, please give us credit by mentioning the content came from our site.
+– Our videos are also free to use, but again, please give us credit.
 Do not edit our videos in any way.

 – We also ask for credit when using our original graphics.
 This can be accomplished by the inclusion of a credit line that reads: “Graphic by Gun Violence Watch by Reform Austin.”